Thorium/the-elmish-book/chapters/scaling/composition-forms.md

     let initialState = { Count = count }
     initialState, Cmd.none
 ```
-Then the message `SwitchToCounter` must also have information that correspond to what that `init` function needs:
+Then the message `SwitchToCounter` must also have information that corresponds to what that `init` function needs:
 ```fsharp {highlight: [4, 21, 22]}
 type Msg =
   | CounterMsg of Counter.Msg